Admission to the U.S. Military Academy at West Point

 Civilians and enlisted personnel are eligible to apply

-A West Point cadetship includes a fully funded four-year college education.
-Tuition, room, board, medical and dental care are provided by the U.S. Army.
+A West Point cadetship includes a fully-funded four-year college education.
+The U.S. Army provides Tuition, room, board, medical, and dental care.

 By law, graduates of West Point are appointed on active duty as commissioned officers and serve in the U.S. Army for a minimum of five years.

 Candidates for West Point are evaluated on academic performance, demonstrated leadership potential and physical fitness.
 All are required to be U.S. citizens and between 17 and 23 years old.
 West Point cadets must be unmarried, not pregnant, and not under obligation to support any children.

 Above-average high school or college academic records, and good scores on either the ACT or SAT tests are also expected.
 Your high school curriculum should include four years of English, college preparatory math including algebra, geometry and trigonometry, two years of a foreign language, two years of science, and a year of U.S. history.

 Calculus and computer courses also are beneficial.
 And if you've participated in extracurricular activities such as clubs or student government, these will make you a strong candidate for admission as well.

 Before being admitted, potential cadets have to complete the Physical Aptitude Examination.
 This exam has five separate elements: a 300-yard run, two minutes of push-ups, a standing long jump, a basketball throw from a kneeling position and pull-ups.

 Each applicant gets one chance to take the test per application, so it's best to practice these exercises before the formal exam if possible.

 The application process for West Point involves a pre-candidate questionnaire and a nomination from a U.S. representative, senator, the vice-president or the president.
 Those who are currently enlisted in the Armed Services aren't required to get a nomination.